pchisholm/openwhisk_bluemix_tutorial/README.md

 ### Simple Use Case

 I have a made up list of tasks, found in: `root/packages/config/tasks.json` and my core goal is to display this original task list and a random subset of 'daily tasks' via a web app.
-I want to provide an endpoint that responds with the task list data in NodeJS.
-I also want to create secondary endpoints that can sort the subset of tasks arbitrarily using python.
+I want to provide an endpoint that responds with the task list data and write the code for this in NodeJS.
+I also want to create secondary endpoints that can sort the subset of tasks arbitrarily using Python.

 ### Getting Started / Project Overview